County Route 522 (New Jersey): Route description

-A short distance later, CR 522 enters Manalapan Township in Monmouth County and passes through wooded areas with some homes before entering Englishtown.
-In Englishtown, the route passes homes and turns east onto Water Street, reaching an intersection with CR 527.
+A short distance later, CR 522 enters Manalapan in Monmouth County, becoming Wood Avenue and passes through wooded areas with some homes before entering Englishtown.
+In Englishtown, the route passes homes and turns east onto Water Street, reaching an intersection of Main Street (CR 527).
 CR 522 turns south onto CR 527, and the two routes head south on Main Street past residences and businesses.
 CR 522 splits from CR 527 by turning east onto Tennent Avenue.
-The road crosses back into Manalapan Township and becomes Englishtown-Freehold Road, heading southeast past residential neighborhoods and a tract of Monmouth Battlefield State Park.
-After crossing CR 3 (Tennent Road), the route passes through fields and woods within Monmouth Battlefield State Park.
+The road crosses back into Manalapan and simply renamed Route 522, heading southeast past residential neighborhoods and a tract of Monmouth Battlefield State Park.
+After crossing the intersection of Tennent Road/Main Street (CR 3), the route passes through fields and woods within Monmouth Battlefield State Park.
 Within the park, CR 522 crosses into Freehold Township and turns east immediately to the north of the Freehold Industrial Track.
 The road comes to an interchange with US 9, at which point CR 522 is briefly a four-lane divided highway.
 Past this interchange, the route heads into residential and commercial areas as a two-lane road.
 Upon entering Freehold Borough, CR 522 becomes municipally maintained Thockmorton Street, which turns southeast into residential areas.
-At the Monmouth Avenue intersection, the road heads into the commercial downtown of Freehold, where CR 522 ends at CR 537.
+At the Monmouth Avenue intersection, the road heads into Downtown Freehold, where CR 522 ends at the intersection of West Main Street (CR 537).